zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database-orig/serverless-with-nosql-database/baggage-tracking-demo/baggage-tracking-demo.md

 ### Serverless Logic Tier

-We selected this demo because it solves real world business problems.
+We selected demo because it solves real world business problems.
 Many of those are listed on the slide.

   ![](images/business-problem.png)